 Some manufacturers of flooded lead-acid batteries recommend a charging process known as equalization for extended battery life.
-This process involves occasionally charging a wet lead-acid battery at a very high voltage for a short period of time in order to completely desulphate each of the battery plates, essentially equalizing their voltage.
+This process involves occasionally charging a wet lead-acid battery at a very high voltage for a short period of time in order to completely de-sulphate each of the battery plates, essentially equalizing their voltage.
 The installer of the Phase Three charger may choose to wire in this option at the time of installation.
+Note: The equalization process is not recommended for sealed valve regulated or gel-cell batteries.